-No INNS were recorded during the PEA survey and works will not include vegetation removal.
+No INNS were recorded during the PEA survey and all works are restricted to made ground within the carriageway boundary.
+Works will entail like-for-like replacement of the expansion joint and will not include vegetation removal.
 The scheme does not require permanent or temporary land-take, accommodation works, site clearance, or locally gained resources, and there is no requirement to import topsoil.
 As such there is limited potential to spread or introduce INNS, invasive native perennials, or injurious weeds.